victorrmc/ClienteReact/README.md

 The application utilizes React and TailwindCSS to provide an attractive and user-friendly interface.
 Components from the [Flowbite React](https://www.flowbite-react.com/).

 Authentication in the application is performed using the token provided by the Spring Boot API.
+The application includes separate user and admin control, ensuring distinct roles and permissions for different types of users.
+User authentication and authorization mechanisms are integrated seamlessly to provide a secure experience.

 Additionally, a product CRUD (Create, Read, Update, Delete) is implemented, allowing operations on products by making requests to different API endpoints.

+The project includes end-to-end tests using Playwright, ensuring a robust testing approach.
+The tests cover various scenarios, providing comprehensive validation for the application's functionality.

 Within this repository, you will find a detailed user manual in the `UserManual` folder, guiding you through the functionalities and proper usage of the application.